Energy Efficiency in Utilities

 Comparing each U.S. state’s annual per capita spending on efficiency programs (including residential, commercial, and industrial programs) and the per capita incremental energy efficiency savings provides a measure of each state’s utility efficiency program impact regardless of the state’s size.

-On this basis, EERS states stand out: Vermont, Rhode Island, Massachusetts, Maryland, Illinois, Iowa, and Minnesota all dedicate significant investment to efficiency programs and experience significant savings.8 However, note that energy savings are self-reported and may not be comparable, and that some states include spending on efficiency of non-regulated fuels such as propane under electricity spending, but the fuel savings under natural gas.
+On this basis, those with an EERS stand out.
+Maryland, Illinois, Massachusetts, Vermont, Michigan, and Minnesota, as well as Washington, D.C., all dedicate significant investment to efficiency programs and experience the highest per capita savings.
+However, note that energy savings are self-reported and may not be comparable.
+Some states also include spending on efficiency of non-regulated fuels such as propane under electricity spending, but include the fuel savings under natural gas.

 16